-Too rigid application of maximum standards, in existing residential areas, could result in onstreet parking raising issues of pedestrian safety and possible obstruction for emergency services.
+Too rigid application of maximum standards, in existing residential areas, could result in on-street parking raising issues of pedestrian safety and possible obstruction for emergency services.
 Also, the impact on the living environment must be considered.
+For these reasons, the actual level of provision permitted may vary depending on the location.

-Nonetheless, local authorities would be expected to apply restraint where possible.
-In the case of major new developments, an average of 1.5 spaces over an estate may be possible.
+Nonetheless, in the case of major new developments, an average of 1.5 spaces over an estate should be possible.